What Is Low-Code Integration and How Does It Help Enterprise IT Scale Delivery?

 For most organizations, the challenge is not a shortage of ideas or requests from the business.
 It is the time and effort required to design, test, and deploy new integrations within environments that are already supporting critical operations.
 Each new request must be balanced against ongoing maintenance, urgent issue resolution, and the delivery of other active projects.
 With staffing levels remaining flat, IT teams are under pressure to find ways to deliver more without adding headcount.

-Low-Code as an Accelerator for Skilled Teams
+How Does Low-Code Integration Act as an Accelerator for Skilled IT Teams?

 A low-code integration platform such as Adaptive Integration Fabric streamlines the most repetitive and time-consuming steps in the development process while preserving the oversight and governance that technical leaders require.
 Integrations that previously demanded weeks of manual coding can be assembled visually, using pre-tested components that already meet enterprise standards for logic, data handling, and security.